Flameis/CS362-Team3/course checklist.md

   - [ ] mk pdf and zip with pdf of presentation 🚚canvas
 - [ ] Create a 4-page slideshow presentation
   - [ ] mk pdf and zip with pdf of current report 🚚canvas
-- [ ] Create a PM board on Trello for your team
+- [x] Create a PM board on Trello for your team @Jake-Thompson
 - [x] Create your team’s GitHub repository
   - [x] Create repository @Flameis
   - [x] mk reports/ dir